Showing posts with label Making a better World. Show all posts

 Well, that’s my dream, you probably think.
 But aren't there already examples of this fine new species out there in the field?
 We just need them to breed like rabbits!!!!!

-*(up date - geologists who are more at home with timescales of millions of years have rejected this conceit, but the idea has taken root in the public imagination)
+*(up date - geologists who are more at home with timescales of millions of years have rejected this conceit, because the few thousand years of humanity will leave no significant trace in geologic record.
+But the idea has taken root in the public imagination)

 **(if you regard accumulation of knowledge and domination of other species as a definition of success)